nickstenning/annotator-store-py/README.txt

 Introduction
 ============

-Annotater is a inline web annotation system designed for easy integration into web applications.
+Annotator is a inline web annotation system designed for easy integration into web applications.

 It also providers its own web annotation service.